lyskevin/backend-selfcare/README.md

 ## How to talk to DB?
 We are using sequelize.js as ORM.
 All CRUD operations can be done via sequelize from the backend.

+## Testing API call
+- Install `curl`
+- On a separate terminal from the server, run `curl -X GET http://localhost:8080/users/` and you should get a json response of an example user